-Supreme Court Justice Kavanaugh predicts “concrete steps soon” to address ethics concerns
+Supreme Court Justice Kavanaugh predicts ‘concrete steps soon’ to address ethics concerns

 Reporting by the investigative news site ProPublica also revealed that Justice Samuel Alito failed to disclose a private trip to Alaska he took in 2008 that was paid for by two wealthy Republican donors, one of whom repeatedly had interests before the court.

 The Associated Press also reported in July that Justice Sonia Sotomayor, aided by her staff, has advanced sales of her books through college visits over the past decade.
+The AP obtained thousands of pages of documents that showed how justices spanning the court’s ideological divide lent the prestige of their positions to partisan activity — by headlining speaking events with prominent politicians — or to advance their own personal interests.

 “My perspective is we’re nine public servants who are hard-working and care a lot about the court and care a lot about the judiciary as a whole,” Kavanaugh said.
 He added that he believes justices “respect the institution and want that respect for the institution to be shared by the American people, recognizing that people are going to disagree with our decisions.”

-He urged the crowd to act with respect, civility and legal consistency — and to take special care that losing parties in lawsuits understand their rulings.

-Thursday’s event came at a time when public trust in the court is at a 50-year low following a series of divisive rulings, including the overturning of Roe v.
-Wade and federal abortion protections last year.

-Kavanaugh pointed to a series of lesser noticed rulings that featured unusual line-ups that “didn’t follow some pattern” based on the political leanings of the justices’ appointing presidents.
+Besides Roe v.
+Wade, Kavanaugh pointed to a series of lesser noticed rulings that featured unusual line-ups that “didn’t follow some pattern” based on the political leanings of the justices’ appointing presidents.

-The Associated Press obtained thousands of pages of documents that show how justices spanning the court’s ideological divide have lent the prestige of their positions to partisan activity — by headlining speaking events with prominent politicians — or to advance their own personal interests, such as book sales, through college visits.
-And reporting from ProPublica earlier this year revealed Justice Clarence Thomas participated in lavish vacations and a real estate deal with a top Republican donor.

 Kavanaugh, 58, is one of three justices nominated by former President Donald Trump who have reshaped the court in recent years.
 He has sided with conservative majorities in affirmative action and student loan rulings, as well as in the Dobbs case that overturned Roe.
 He joined liberal justices this term in backing Black voters in a case out of Alabama and preserving a federal law aimed at keeping Native American children with Native families.